 The system knows when to send out the invitation to book your second dose because it is automatically based on the date you received your first.
 This is the case for everyone, whether you are a health care provider or not.

-The time between doses is currently 16 weeks for all British Columbians, however, this is expected to be reduced as increased supplies arrive in BC.
+The time between doses is currently eight weeks for all British Columbians.

-Once you register, the system knows the date and vaccine you received for your first dose, and will automatically send an invitation 13 weeks later so you can book your appointment for the 16th week.
+Once you register, the system knows the date and vaccine you received for your first dose, and will automatically send an invitation eight weeks later so you can book your appointment for your second vaccine.

 Because health care providers got their vaccines earlier than most of the population, you will be contacted for your second dose earlier as well.